whatafunc/whatafunc/README.md

 - CSS, Javascript, Jquey

 ## Qualification
-- I'm an Engineer of IT majoring in Coding from a technical university.
+- Engineer of IT majoring in Coding from a technical university.
+- DevOps specialist in CI/CD, Cloud Computing, Containerization & Orchestration

 ## Specialization
 - Backend coding for web apps